jftuga/gofwd/README.md

 ## Description

 `gofwd` is a cross-platform TCP port forwarder with Duo 2FA and Geographic IP integration.
 Its use case is to help protect services when using a VPN is not possible.
 Before a connection is forwarded, the remote IP address is geographically checked against city, region (state), and/or country.
+Distance (in miles) can also be used.
 If this condition is satisfied, a Duo 2FA request can then be sent to a mobile device.
 The connection is only forwarded after Duo has verified the user.

 Stand-alone, single-file executables for Windows, MacOS, and Linux can be downloaded from [Releases](https://github.com/jftuga/gofwd/releases).